Bug report #4946

 It seems, that it will take layer's extent from WMS GetCapabilities request, which is in WGS84 projection a it will limit loading the layer to these values without reprojection.
 This can not work, because it is using extent in WGS84 (without reprojection) with layer with totally different coordinate values.
 'Zoom to extent' is also not working correctly.

-#7 Updated by Giovanni Manghi over 5 years ago
+#7 Updated by Giovanni Manghi about 9 years ago

 You can replicate this behavior with any WMS server by deleting some projection from QGIS database (resources/srs.db) and trying to load layer in that projection.